 How to Read your Frames?

+How do you measure your eyeglasses’ size?
 If you take a look on the inside of your current pair of you glasses, you may notice 3 sets of numbers.
 Sometimes it is found on the arms (temple bar) or on the bridge (part that goes over your nose).
-Those set of numbers, are your frame’s measurements.
+Those set of numbers, are your glasses frame’s measurements.
 The first number is your lens width.
 The second number is the bridge measurement.
 The third number is the temple bar length.

 Sometimes, from normal wear and tear, the numbers have rubbed off.
-You can measure your current frame to figure out it’s dimensions.
+You can measure your current glasses size to figure out it’s dimensions.

 First you would measure the lens width.
 Lens width is the horizontal width of each lens at it’s widest point.
 It typically ranges from 40mm-62mm.
 If you are sporting an aviator, the lens width may be larger than 60mm and that’s ok!